aiclouds/siimple/docs/getting-started/theming.md

 #### Breakpoints

 **Breakpoints** are useful to customize how the content is displayed depending on the screen width.
-In **siimple css**, breakpoints are enabled **from the breakpoint value on downwards**, using the `max-width` attribute in the media query.
+In **siimple**, breakpoints are enabled **from the breakpoint value on downwards**, using the `max-width` attribute in the media query.

 ```
 |  <- 544px |